 NIHR research career pathways

 The Academic Clinical Fellowship (ACF) is a clinical specialty training post in medicine or dentistry that incorporates academic training, and the In-Practice Fellowship (IPF) provides pre-doctoral academic training to fully-qualified general practitioners, general dental practitioners, and community dentists.
-The Pre-doctoral Clinical Academic Fellowship (PCAF) scheme supports early career researchers who are not doctors or dentists.
+The Pre-doctoral Clinical and Practitioner Academic Fellowship (PCAF) scheme supports early career researchers who are not doctors or dentists.
 The Pre-doctoral Fellowship supports those looking to start a career in health research methodology.
 The Pre-Doctoral Local Authority Fellowship (PLAF) supports those based within local authority settings.

 The Development and Skills Enhancement Award (DSE) is a post-doctoral level award aimed at supporting NIHR Academy Members to gain specific skills and experience to underpin the next phase of their research career.